Wild weather causing havoc in Christchurch, heavy rain heading for Wellington tonight

-Wild weather is causing having havoc in Christchurch causing flights to be cancelled, leaving thousands without power, causing surface flooding on the roads, knocking down tree branches and lifting a roof of a house.
+Wild weather is causing havoc in Christchurch with flights delayed and cancelled, thousands without power, surface flooding on the roads, tree branches down and lifting a roof of a house.

 The storm has brought down branches from trees and cut power to thousands of homes in Christchurch and Banks Peninsula this afternoon.